CSCfi/csc-user-guide/docs/support/wn/comp-new.md

 ## Puhti web interface beta updated to release 12, 10.11.2022

-* User authentication is now happening through OpenID Connect, which means that users can authenticate via Haka, Virtu, or CSC login.
+* User authentication is now happening through OpenID Connect, which means that users can authenticate via Haka or CSC login.
 This enables Single Sign-on (SSO) between, e.g., the web interface and My CSC.
 * A new welcome page has been added instead of the old login page.
+* The Puhti usage metrics are now visualized in a new manner.
 * Open onDemand version updated to 2.0.29.

 ## New login nodes on Puhti, 9.11.2022